atriamadeus/GitProjects/Python/Readme.md

-## This folder hads different projects built using python.
+## This folder has different python based projects .